Phthalates in food packaging

 The European Food Safety Authority (EFSA) sets limits for the safe use of phthalates in food contact materials.

 The EFSA reviews all the scientific evidence to set a 'tolerable daily intake' (TDI).
 This is the amount of phthalates in food or drinking water that people can safely consume without harm.

 The European Commission has set a legal limit for the amount of phthalates that can migrate into food.
-This migration limit is included in European and UK legislation.
+This migration limit is included in both European and UK legislation and applies in Northern Ireland.
 It includes wide safety margins.